madsenkg/doorstep/README.md

 #Doorstep
-Doorstep is a repo that contains a varity of powershell scripts to that has the purpose to downloada private repro in GitHub.
+Doorstep is a repo that contains a varity of powershell scripts to that has the purpose to download a private repro in GitHub to any vm.

 #Purpose
 The purpose of this script is to download a private repo, unpack it and run a script with in the repo.